DhuriPravin/DhuriPravin/README.md

 ---

-I have over 5 years of experience working as a data scientist.
+I have over more than half a decade of experience working as a data scientist.
 My passion lies in solving challenging problems, designing systems, and communicating complex ideas to non-technical stakeholders.
 I always look forward to exceeding expectations and I am effective both working as an individual and as part of a team.